An invariant for difference field extensions: Comparison and/or equivalence of the various settings

 Now $M$ is strongly minimal and disintegrated since the automorphism group is transitive, and for any basic relation $R=R_a$, for some $m$, $R(\bar O,x_1,...,x_m)$ holds for only finitely many elements $x_1,...,x_m$; see \cite{[Iv]} and the references therein.

-Each element $g$ of $G$ defines an automorphism $\alpha$ of $M$, and the corresponding action on $G$ is conjugation by $g$.
-Thus the analogues of Theorems \ref{sc-thm1} and \ref{sc-thm2} for strongly minimal sets give us Willis' Theorems 1 and 2 for inner automorphisms of $G$ (since quotienting by $N_O$ is irrelevant).
+Each element $g$ of $G$ defines an automorphism $\alpha$ of $M$ (via the natural action of $G$ on $X$) and the corresponding action on $G$ (viewed as $\aut(M)$) is conjugation by $g$.
+Thus the analogues of Theorems \ref{sc-thm1} and \ref{sc-thm2} for strongly minimal sets would give us Willis' Theorems 1 and 2 for inner automorphisms of $G$ (since quotienting by $N_O$ is irrelevant).
 On the other hand, if $G$ is totally disconnected locally compact, so is $H=G \semdp \langle \si\rangle$ for any automorphism $\si$ of $G$, so that only considering inner automorphisms is not a restriction.